moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 cp env.example .env
 ```

-Next, edit your `.env` to insert the private key of an account funded on your Appchain, and the RPC URL of your Appchain.
-You can fund a dummy account from the Sudo account of your Appchain.
-Your Appchain's Sudo address and RPC URL are both accessible from your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
+Next, edit your `.env` to insert the private key of an account funded on your appchain, and the RPC URL of your appchain.
+You can fund a dummy account from the Sudo account of your appchain.
+Your appchain's Sudo address and RPC URL are both accessible from your dashboard on [apps.tanssi.network](https://apps.tanssi.network/){target=\_blank}.
 You can leave the other fields in the `.env` blank.
 Your `.env` should resemble the below:

 ```bash
 --8<-- 'code/builders/tooling/oracles/phala/env.txt'